 How to make your company’s email compliant

 Email compliance isn’t rocket science, nor is it a walk in the park.
-The best way to develop an effective compliance strategy is to begin with an audit of your current email with respect to current regulations and best practices.
+The best way to develop an effective compliance strategy is to begin with an audit of your current email with respect to current regulations and best practices at you email hosting server.
 After an audit is complete, you are then able to assess risks and create an email compliance strategy that will work.

 eDiscovery and requests for email data